banzaidags/ml4t-env/README.md

 * [Vagrant](https://www.vagrantup.com/)

 ### Installation
-Add Vagrant Box
+Add Vagrant Box on local machine
 ```
 $ vagrant box add ubuntu/trusty64
 ```
 ### Create Virtual Machine
-Run `vagrant up` to bring up virtual machine.
+Run `vagrant up` to bring up virtual machine; wait for it to load and configure.

 _You will now have a configured VM._

 ### Login to VM and Create working envionment
-_NOTE: you can login by connection to `127.0.0.1:2222` and credentials `ml4t/student`_
+_NOTE: you can login by connection to `127.0.0.1:2222` and credentials `vagrant/vagrant`_

 In the virtual environment created earlier, run
 ```